Gastric Bypass vs. Gastric Sleeve

-After any gastric surgery a person has to monitor carefully what he or she eats for the rest of the life.
+After any gastric surgery a person has to carefully monitor what he or she eats for the rest of their life.
 Certain food limitations must be followed.
 For instance, patients will have to cut on high-fat and high-calorie food and sweets.
-Also the cereal, hard, dry and bulk products, nuts, hard peels of vegetables also should be refused because of the difficulties related with digesting.
-People should chew the food well before swallowing, avoid sugary drinks (it causes dumping syndrome), not to snack between meals, eat protein-rich foods and consume no more than 1,200 calories per day.
+Also the cereals, hard, dry and bulky products, nuts, hard peels of vegetables also should be avoided because of the difficulties related to digestion.
+People should chew the food well before swallowing, avoid sugary drinks (it causes the dumping syndrome), not to snack between meals, eat protein-rich foods and consume no more than 1,200 calories per day.
 These rules apply to all weight loss surgeries.
 The main difference between gastric sleeve and gastric bypass lifestyle wise is that gastric sleeve patients have to take less supplements than gastric bypass ones.

-During the first 6 months after gastric bypass about 60 percent of extent weight is lost.
-Over the next several years the weight slowly decreases and finally the weight becomes constant.
-After gastric sleeve surgery the weight loss is slower but constant.
+During the first 6 months after gastric bypass about 60 percent of excess weight is lost.
+Over the next several years weight loss slowly decreases and finally the weight becomes stable.
+After gastric sleeve surgery weight loss is slower but constant.

 Need help choosing which surgery suits you best?
 Have any questions about different surgery types?

 Fill the contact for below and we will answer your queries.